9 Effective Tips to keep hot flushes at bay

 - Take regular exercise.

 - Deal with stress.
-Stress causes the release of chemicals that promote hot flushes.
+Stress causes the release of chemicals that promote hot flushes.2

-Other things you can do to keep hot flashes at bay include:
+Other things you can do to keep hot flushes at bay include:

 - Stay cool.
 Keep your bedroom cool at night.
 Use fans during the day.
-Wear light layers of clothes with natural fibers such as cotton.
+Wear light layers of clothes with natural fibres such as cotton.

 - Try deep, slow abdominal breathing (six to eight breaths per minute).
 Practice deep breathing for 15 minutes in the morning, 15 minutes in the evening and at the onset of hot flushes.

 - Try chill pillows.
-Cooler pillows to lay your head on at night might be helpful.
+Cooler pillows to lay your head on at night might be helpful.6

 As impactful as they can be, menopausal symptoms don't have to create a disastrous time for women.
 If reduced hormone levels are causing unpleasant symptoms, treatments such as hormone replacement therapy (HRT) or even Bio-Identical Hormone Replacement Therapies can be very effective.
 HRT and other types of medication can also be used to prevent health problems, for example, if a woman has a significantly increased risk of developing osteoporosis.